Meditation for March 24th

 How are you doing today?
 I am fine.
 I hope your wedding was great.

 Actually, I’m not fine.
-I was at your wedding this weekend and though I saw you all weekend, you weren’t all that talkative with me.
-You kept going person to person pretending to have long conversations with them just to get away from me.
+I was at your wedding this weekend, and though I saw you all weekend, you weren’t all that talkative with me.
+You keep going person to person, pretending to have long conversations with them to get away from me.

 I wondered if I was perhaps invited to your wedding by mistake.
 Maybe you saw me and thought I wasn’t supposed to be there.
 You turned to your then fiancé and said, “Why is this person here?
 I don’t even like that person.”

 I guess you really didn’t want me a part of your special weekend.
-I had to eat three large pieces of cake just swallow my feelings.
+I had to eat thrice as many pieces of cake to swallow my feelings.

 Please respond at your earliest convenience about why you didn’t hang out with me all that much at your wedding.